On the $\mathcal{D}^+_J$ operator on higher-dimensional almost K\"{a}hler manifolds: Introduction

 6pt

-Finally, as in the K\"{a}hler case \cite{DonK}, we pose several existence questions on almost K\"{a}hler manifolds for four different types of special almost K\"{a}hler metrics on compact manifolds, working within a fixed symplectic class.
+Finally, as in the K\"{a}hler case \cite{DonK}, on almost K\"{a}hler manifolds, we raise several existence question for four different kinds of special almost K\"{a}hler metrics on compact manifolds, working within a fixed symplectic class.